CLimeburner/Iconic-Affordance-Interactions/BlueSkyBrainstorming.md

   - This could maybe also fall under gesture-based?
 - Cross a rope bridge
   - Trope of many adventure stories, could have potential?
+  - Pirates, Indiana Jones
 - Shopping in a themed environment
   - Ex.: Diagon Alley from Harry Potter is specifically a shopping district
 - Rock/net/rope climbing
+  - LoZ: Breath of the Wild, Uncharted
 - Punching the blocks in a Super Mario land

 **Vehicle-based** (involves piloting/riding something, realizing this is sorta environmental but also sorta prop-based?)